 .

-told lies about him, they accused him, and some even tried to kill him.
-In Psalm 59, David says "My enemies
+him, they accused him, and some even tried to kill him.
+In Psalm 59, David says "My enemies are coming against

-are coming against me like vicious dogs trying to destroy me.
+me like vicious dogs trying to destroy me.
 But as for me, what am I going to do?
-I will sing
+I will sing about Your power.

 .